 STARRY NIGHTS OF SOUTHERN IDAHO

 Yes.
-Stargazing is at its best in our neck of the woods.
+Stargazing is at its best in our neck of the woods, especially during a meteor shower.
 And, our Dark Sky Reserve has “Gold Tier” status which in “star-speak “means our area is about as dark as it gets for a picture-perfect night viewing.
 Welcome to Idaho – a place rightfully called heaven on earth.

 So, where do you start?
 The truth is, you don’t have to travel far to enjoy a dark and brilliant sky.
 After a day of hiking, an excellent dinner, and a stroll through downtown, simply look up.
 Our altitude and very little light pollution help mother nature show us her stuff.
 Nightly, shooting stars are a common occurrence as the Milky Way unfolds before your eyes.

 Want to be “star-struck” from a different perspective?
 Whether plotting constellations or you want to be amazed, here are some options.

 A family night of stargazing can happen just about anywhere around town.
 How about a picnic at Atkinson’s Park which includes the play structures at Hemingway Elementary, BBQ’s, a covered patio with picnic tables, and open space for viewing?
 Similarly, a picnic on Penny Hill located on the corner of Dollar and Sun Valley Roads is also a star-tastic option.
 There are no tables at Penny Hill so bring your blanket.
 Want to lay in wait?
 Why not park yourself on the lawn in front of the Sun Valley Pavilion or venture to Sun Valley Lake where on a clear night you can enjoy the stars reflection on the water.
 In the mood to head uphill?
 A quick hike up Knob Hill in downtown Ketchum or up Lower River Run on Baldy is the way to go.